Crypto paper trading: how it works and how to practice it well.

 The first benefit is risk-free repetition.
 Traders can practice the same setup across multiple days and different market conditions without turning each mistake into a cash loss.
 That repetition is what makes patterns visible.
 You start to see whether your entries are late, whether your stops are too tight, or whether you are simply overtrading.

 The second benefit is process clarity.
 When the capital is fictional, the emotional pressure is lower, which makes it easier to inspect the routine itself.
-Did you define the invalidation level before entering?
+Did you define where the trade idea would be wrong before entering?
 Did you size the trade from risk or from excitement?
 Did you review the outcome with the same discipline whether the trade won or lost?

 The third benefit is calibration.
 Paper trading shows whether your strategy still works when price is moving and decisions have to be made in real time.
 A setup that looks perfect on a hindsight screenshot can feel very different when the candle is still live.